HingeSejal/JS/README.md

 # JS
-a code repo for javascript  series at Chai aur code youtube channel
+a code repo for javascript